dylansutterlin/resting_state_hypnosis/README.md

 ## 2.1 <em>_Atlas choices and covariance estimation_</em>

+_The following section on the Yeo atlas is mainly to ground this project in a knowledge sharing perspective and for transparacy, as this atlas was not utlimately the one chosen for the main analyses.
+The DiFuMo atlas, presented after, was used for the project._
 ___
 ### **Yeo et al. 7 networks**
 <div style="text-align: center; background-color: White; border: 5px solid #000; padding: 0px;">